 How to work together.

 - Process your stuff together - rake through your emotional baggage as a couple.
 If you can talk about how you have arrived at your current attitudes and beliefs, you will be more likely to understand one another, to have compassion for where the other is coming from and to be able to build vital lines of communication.
-I have a free resource for you that will give you a framework for this process.

 - Decide how to approach your child's eating jointly - this might mean taking a trip to a feeding specialist together.
 I only recommend working with professionals who use evidence-based approaches to feeding children; If you can consult with a feeding specialist together, both of you can get to grips with what you need to do and why you need to do it.